 |9."Mobil IP: Design Principles and Practices (Addison-Wesley Wireless Communications Series)" by Charles E Perkins|

-“Mobil IP: Design Principles and Practices (Addison-Wesley Wireless Communications Series)” Book Review: This book introduces the design and implementation of Internet protocols useful for maintaining network connections while moving from place to place.
-It describes the technology that makes mobile networking possible.
-The book focuses on Mobile IP, the Internet Engineering Task Force (IETF) Standard for mobile networking.
-This book discusses Mobile IP, Route optimization, IP version 6, Use of Dynamic Host Configuration Protocol (DHCP) and Encapsulation.
-The mobile IP requires precise handling of packetized control data and all of the needed steps for that handling are detailed in this book.
-This book also details how Mobile IP specifies the handling of data packets destined for the mobile node.
-This book also presents newly specified enhancements to Mobile IP.
-It details the protocol support needed for enabling mobile networks using IPv6, the new version of IP with 128-bit addresses.
-Interactions between Mobile IP and other protocols (such as DHCP) are described.
+“Mobil IP: Design Principles and Practices (Addison-Wesley Wireless Communications Series)” Book Review: This book delves into the design and implementation of Internet protocols essential for maintaining network connections while on the move.
+It covers the technology that makes mobile networking possible, with a focus on Mobile IP, the Internet Engineering Task Force (IETF) Standard for mobile networking.
+Mobile IP, Route optimization, IP version 6, Use of Dynamic Host Configuration Protocol (DHCP), and Encapsulation are discussed in detail.
+The book provides precise handling of packetized control data, and all the necessary steps for that handling are detailed.
+It also describes how Mobile IP specifies the handling of data packets destined for the mobile node and presents newly specified enhancements to Mobile IP.
+Protocol support needed for enabling mobile networks using IPv6, the new version of IP with 128-bit addresses, is also detailed, along with interactions between Mobile IP and other protocols such as DHCP.

 |10."TCP/IP - The Ultimate Protocol Guide: Volume 2 - Applications, Access and Data Security" by imusti|

-“TCP/IP – The Ultimate Protocol Guide: Volume 2 – Applications, Access and Data Security” Book Review: The book covers all the information about the Internet Protocol suite.
-This book focuses on the Application protocols that are in use everyday from Web Operations through to email, and from host configuration and access through to file transfer.
-The book also examines the way that networks can be managed.
-It discusses the manner in which we can access our networks remotely and possibly one of the most important subjects today – security of our data whilst in transit.
-This book can be useful for engineering students as well as teachers.
+“TCP/IP – The Ultimate Protocol Guide: Volume 2 – Applications, Access and Data Security” Book Review: This book is an ideal resource for those seeking comprehensive information on the Internet Protocol suite, with a focus on the application protocols in everyday use, from Web Operations through to email, and from host configuration and access through to file transfer.
+It also examines network management and remote network access, as well as the crucial topic of data security in transit.
+This book is useful for engineering students and teachers alike.

 |11."Intelligent Traffic Management Schemes in TCP/IP Networks" by Rafe Alasem|

-“Intelligent Traffic Management Schemes in TCP/IP Networks” Book Review: The book gives information about designing various controllers, using control theory.
-It features designing of active queue management (AQM) controllers and a new controller named as SPRED, which is formed by mounting a Smith Predictor (SP) controller to standard RED controller to form SPRED controller.
-The book aims at increasing the speed of response, improving stability and robustness of congestion control systems.
-It also features an adaptive neuro-fuzzy inference system (ANFIS) based AQM control scheme to deal with nonlinear time delay systems.
+“Intelligent Traffic Management Schemes in TCP/IP Networks” Book Review: This book is dedicated to the design of various controllers using control theory, with a particular focus on designing active queue management (AQM) controllers and a new controller named SPRED, which combines a Smith Predictor (SP) controller with a standard RED controller to form the SPRED controller.
+Its aim is to increase the speed of response, improve stability and robustness of congestion control systems.
+Additionally, it features an adaptive neuro-fuzzy inference system (ANFIS) based AQM control scheme to deal with nonlinear time delay systems.

 |12."Mathematical Foundations of Computer Networking (Addison-Wesley Professional Computing Series)" by Srinivasan Keshav|

-“Mathematical Foundations of Computer Networking (Addison-Wesley Professional Computing Series)” Book Review: This book talks about the mathematical foundations of computer networking.
-It helps to design networks that are useful to society.
-This book focuses on computer networking to give it a stronger foundation.
-This text emphasises the networking technologies available currently.
+“Mathematical Foundations of Computer Networking (Addison-Wesley Professional Computing Series)” Book Review: This book explores the mathematical foundations of computer networking and their application to designing networks useful to society.
+It provides a strong foundation for computer networking, emphasizing current networking technologies.